tylerlong/manate/README.md

 - Effortless to use: No complex syntax – your state is just a JavaScript object.
 - Zero dependencies: Clean and minimal, without any baggage.
 - Universal: Works seamlessly on both frontend and backend environments.
-- Lightweight: Only 300 lines of code.
+- Lightweight: Around 500 lines of code.
 Simplicity without sacrificing power.
 - TypeScript-ready: First-class TypeScript support for robust, type-safe development.

 Start using manate and manage your state effortlessly!